-This framework is mandatory for all early years' providers (Statutory framework for the Early Years Foundation Stage; revised March 2017): maintained schools; non-maintained schools; independent schools; all providers on the Early Years Register.
+This framework is mandatory for all early years' providers (statutory framework for the EYFS; revised March 2017).

-Every child deserves the best possible start in life and the support that enables them to fulfil their potential.
+Every child deserves the best possible start in life and support that enables them to fulfil their potential.
 Children develop quickly in the early years and a child's experiences between birth and age five have a major impact on their future life chances.
 A secure, safe and happy childhood is important in its own right.
 Good parenting and high quality early learning together provide the foundation children need to make the most of their abilities and talents as they grow up.

-The Early Years Foundation Stage (EYFS) sets the standards that all early years' providers must meet to ensure that children learn and develop well and are kept healthy and safe.
+The EYFS sets the standards that all early years' providers must meet to ensure that children learn and develop well and are kept healthy and safe.
 It promotes teaching and learning to ensure children's 'school readiness' and gives children the broad range of knowledge and skills that provide the right foundation for good future progress through school and life.

 All our staff are aware there is an expectation to disclose any convictions, cautions, court orders, reprimands and warnings that may affect their suitability to work with children (whether received before or during their employment at the setting).
-Providers must not allow people whose suitability has not been checked, including through a criminal records check, to have unsupervised contact with children being cared for.
-(Disqualification under the Childcare Act 2006).
+Providers must not allow people, whose suitability has not been checked, including through a criminal records check, to have unsupervised contact with children being cared for.